Vitamin b1

 General informationThis section has been translated automatically.

-Structurally, thiamine consists of two ring systems connected by a methylene bridge: a pyrimidine ring and a thiazole ring (see figure).
-Thiamine is absorbed in the intestine by a thiamine transporter.
+Structurally, thiamine consists of two ring systems that are connected by a methylene bridge: a pyrimidine ring and a thiazole ring (see illustration).

-In thiamine-responsive megaloblastic anaemia (TRMA), several mutations in the SLC19A2 gene have been detected.
+Several mutations in the SLC19A2 gene have been detected in thiamine-responsive megaloblastic anemia (TRMA).
 These mutations lead to the inability of the thiamine transporter to function.
 As a result, thiamine can no longer be sufficiently absorbed from the intestine.
-This resorption disorder induces the clinical picture of TRMA (diabetes mellitus type 1, deafness, megaloblastic anaemia, cardiac dysfunction), which leads to death if left untreated.
+This absorption disorder induces the clinical picture of TRMA (type 1 diabetes mellitus, deafness, megaloblastic anemia, cardiac dysfunction), which leads to death if left untreated.

 OccurrenceThis section has been translated automatically.

-Thiamine occurs naturally in plant and animal tissues in varying concentrations, such as in high concentrations in yeast, in the silverskin of the rice grain and in wheat, rye and barley seedlings.
-Furthermore, egg yolk, milk, liver, kidney, potatoes, asparagus, spinach, nuts and fish are rich in vitamin B1.
+Thiamine occurs naturally in plant and animal tissues in varying concentrations, for example in high concentrations in yeast, in the silver skin of rice grains and in wheat, rye and barley sprouts.
+Egg yolk, milk, liver, kidney, potatoes, asparagus, spinach, nuts and fish are also rich in vitamin B1.

 • Children (1-15 years):